samuelsegal/ppm/README.md

 * Spring MVC - Rest Services fo API
 * Spring Security - secure the API using JWT Authentication

-This project originated from an online course from AgileIntelligence
+Though not an exact clone, this project was built while taking an online course @ [AgileIntelligence](https://www.udemy.com/full-stack-project-spring-boot-20-react-redux/) .
+Its sole purpose is to demostrate the use of specified technologies.
+The end product is a project / task management tool similar to Trello.